Friday, 1 October 2021, 7 p.m.

 In 1971, I hitchhiked across the country with a friend, an experience which inspired Journeyman.
-I also taught in an inner-city school that year, which helped to inspire the other part of the story.
+I also taught in an inner-city school that year, which helped to inspire the other part of the tale.
 It was a story I had been wanting to write for half a century but didn’t know how.
 Or didn’t feel ready to do it justice.
 Until I did.

 What is the significance of the Hotwalker title?

 The title refers to the job, of course, usually performed by low-paid immigrant workers who are at the bottom of the pecking order in the racing world.
 When a racehorse returns from its workout or a race, it is untacked and given a bath by the groom.
-Then a hotwalker leads it around with periodic water stops for a half-hour, or until it was thoroughly cooled out.
+Then a hotwalker leads it around with periodic water stops for a half-hour, or until it is thoroughly cooled out.
 I love the word because I find it both poetic and slightly obscure.

 What is the significance of the Journeyman title?